 Three Things We Learned

-Glenn’s history includes being a Real Estate Agent, Sales Manager, Sales Trainer, Real Estate Principal and Business owner, and Clinical Hypnotherapist.
-He started as a Salesperson and quickly became a number 1 salesperson in the competitive inner city Brisbane apartment market.
-Glenn has trained and mentored thousands of real estate agents in his capacity as a Sales Trainer for the Real Estate Institute of Qld (REIQ), Coldwell Banker, the number one real estate franchise in the WORLD, Brisbane Apartment Sales, Alto Real Estate, Ray White Centre for Excellence, LJ Hooker, Richardson and Wrench and many others.
-Go tohttp://www.glenntwiddle.com.au/ for more information.
+Glenn’s history includes being a Real Estate Agent, Sales Manager, Sales Trainer, Real Estate Principal and Business owner and Clinical Hypnotherapist.
+He started as a Salesperson and quickly became the number 1 salesperson in the competitive inner city Brisbane apartment market.
+Glenn has trained and mentored thousands of real estate agents in his capacity as a Sales Trainer for the Real Estate Institute of Qld (REIQ), Coldwell Banker, the number one real estate franchise in the WORLD, Brisbane Apartment Sales, Alto Real Estate, Ray White Centre for Excellence, LJ Hooker, Richardson and Wrench, and many others.
+Go to http://www.glenntwiddle.com.au/ for more information.

 Three Things We Learned